Dombey and Son: Plot summary

-Dombey goes to Leamington Spa with a new friend, Major Joseph B. Bagstock.
-The Major deliberately sets out to befriend Dombey to spite his neighbour in Princess's Place, Miss Tox, who has turned cold towards him owing to her hopes – through her close friendship with Mrs Chick – of marrying Mr Dombey.
-At the spa, Dombey is introduced via the Major to Mrs Skewton and her widowed daughter, Mrs Edith Granger.
-Mr Dombey, on the lookout for a new wife since his son's death, considers Edith a suitable match due to her accomplishments and family connections; he is encouraged by both the Major and her avaricious mother, but obviously feels no affection for her.
-After they return to London, Dombey remarries, effectively "buying" the beautiful but haughty Edith as she and her mother are in a poor financial state.
+Dombey goes to Leamington Spa to improve his health with a new friend, Major Joseph Bagstock.
+The Major deliberately sets out to befriend Dombey to spite his neighbour, Miss Tox, who has turned cold towards him owing to her hopes – through her close friendship with Mrs Chick – of marrying Mr Dombey.
+At the spa, the Major introduces Dombey to Mrs Skewton and her widowed daughter, Mrs Edith Granger.
+Mr Dombey, on the lookout for a new wife since his son's death, considers Edith a suitable match owing to her accomplishments and family connections.
+She has beauty; he has money.
+He is encouraged by both the Major and Mrs Skewton, but obviously feels no affection for her, nor she for him.
+They return to London and marry.
+Dombey has effectively bought the haughty Edith, since she and her mother are in a poor financial state.
 The marriage is loveless; his wife despises Dombey for his overbearing pride and herself for being shallow and worthless.
-Her love for Florence initially prevents her from leaving, but finally she conspires with Mr Carker to ruin Dombey's public image by running away together to Dijon.
-They do so after her final argument with Dombey in which he once again attempts to subdue her to his will.
+Her love for Florence initially prevents her from leaving but finally she conspires with Mr Carker to ruin Dombey's public image by running away together to France.
+They do so after yet another argument with Dombey in which he once again attempts to subdue her to his will.
 When he discovers that she has left him, he blames Florence for siding with her stepmother, striking her on the breast in his anger.
-Florence is forced to run away from home.
-Highly distraught, she finally makes her way to The Midshipman where she lodges with Captain Cuttle as he attempts to restore her to health.
-They are visited frequently by Mr Toots and his prizefighter companion, the Chicken, since Mr Toots has been desperately in love with Florence since their time together in Brighton.
+Florence runs away from home.
+Distraught, she makes her way to The Wooden Midshipman, where she lodges with Captain Cuttle as he attempts to restore her to health.
+They are visited frequently by Mr Toots and his prizefighter companion, the Chicken, the former having been desperately in love with Florence since their time together in Brighton.

-Dombey sets out to find his wife.
-He is helped by Mrs Brown and her daughter, Alice, who, as it turns out, was a former lover of Mr Carker.
-After being transported as a convict for criminal activities, which Mr Carker had involved her in, she is seeking her revenge against him now that she has returned to England.
-Going to Mrs Brown's house, Dombey overhears the conversation between Rob the Grinder – who is in the employment of Mr Carker – and the old woman as to the couple's whereabouts and sets off in pursuit.
-In the meantime, in Dijon, Mrs Dombey informs Carker that she sees him in no better a light than she sees Dombey, that she will not stay with him, and she flees their apartment.
+Dombey sets out to find his runaway wife.
+He is helped by Mrs Brown and her daughter, Alice, who, as it turns out, had been seduced and abandoned by Mr Carker when she was young.
+After being transported as a convict, for criminal activities in which Mr Carker had involved her, she returns to England, reunites with her mother, and determines to seek her revenge.
+Mrs Brown arranges for Dombey to overhear her conversation with Rob the Grinder – whom Mr Carker has employed as a spy – about the whereabouts of the pair who have absconded.
+Dombey, accompanied by Major Bagstock, sets off to France in pursuit.
+In the meantime, in Dijon, Mrs Dombey informs Carker that she sees him in no better a light than she sees Dombey and that she will not stay with him, and she flees their apartment.
 Distraught, with both his financial and personal hopes lost, Carker flees from his former employer's pursuit.
-He seeks refuge back in England, but being greatly overwrought, accidentally falls under a train and is killed.
+He seeks refuge back in England, but while fleeing from a pursuing Dombey is struck by a train and killed.